tjunghans/lectures/fe-testing/articles/unit-test.md

 **...easy to write**.
 If not, then the function that the tests are for is probably too big, to complex or not written in a testable manner.

 **...fast running**.
 All unit tests should run within milliseconds.
-If this is not the case or a unit test takes longer, it is either doing too much or then the production code being tested is probably too complex or your function too large.
+If this is not the case or a unit test takes longer, it is either doing too much, the the production code being tested is too complex or large.

 **...easy too understand**.
 A unit test suite (collection of unit tests) should act as a documentation for the class being tested and easy to understand.